Why Every Canadian Should Own at Least 1% of Their Wealth in Bitcoin

 -

-For many Canadians, Bitcoin still feels far off — risky, speculative, or overly technical.
+For many Canadians, Bitcoin still feels distant—risky, speculative, or overly technical.
 That hesitation is understandable.

-But owning a small amount of Bitcoin — even just 1% of your total net worth — isn’t about chasing gains or abandoning traditional investing.
-It’s about managing risk in an increasingly uncertain financial world.
+But owning a small amount of Bitcoin—even just 1% of your total net worth—isn’t about chasing returns or abandoning traditional investing.
+It’s about risk management in a financial system that is becoming more uncertain over time.
+For most people, this journey begins by understanding how to Buy Bitcoin in Canada in a simple, direct way.

 This Isn’t About Going “All In”